 To schedule a ride along with our deputies, please call 303.660.7546 or email Maureen White at MWhite@DCSheriff.net.
 Please make your request at least 72 hours in advance.

 When you go on a ride along, you’ll accompany a deputy during their normal duties.
 Deputies will respond to calls for service.
 It’s possible that a call will involve physical danger and serious risks.
 While every effort will be made to ensure your safety, deputies’ first responsibility is to carry out their duties.
 In emergencies, you must immediately and without question comply with all orders and directions given to you by deputies.

 - You must complete a waiver, release and indemnification form.

 - You must be at least 16 years old.
 Anyone under the age of 18 must have parental approval.

-- All rides are scheduled for a full 8-hour shift.
-You can ask for a shorter time period but it will be at the discretion of the sergeant on duty.
+- All rides are scheduled for a full 10-hour shift.
+You may request a shorter time period but it will be at the discretion of the sergeant on duty.

 - You will begin your ride at the sheriff’s office and be returned to the office at the end of the ride.

 - The passenger must be neatly and appropriately dressed in slacks, a suit or other professional attire.
 The rider’s hair will be clean and neatly groomed.